 This is where Web-Translations can help you.
 It’s vital that multilingual keyword research is carried out by a native speaker of the target language who is also experienced with SEO.
 Having the list of original keyword list is useful, but it is simply a point of departure for the linguist.

-In our next post in this series, we will be talking about using keywords for creating content and meta descriptions.
+In our next post in this series, we will be talking about using keywords for creating content.

 19 February 2019 11:57